drvinceknight/pfm/_sources/tools-for-mathematics/09-differential-equations/tutorial/main.md

 equation
 ```

-We can solve this equation to find a value for $k$:
+You can solve this equation to find a value for $k$:

 ```{code-cell} ipython3
 sym.simplify(sym.solveset(equation, k))